Pro-Rata Dog Registration

 With the aim of promoting responsible pet ownership, Council provide heavily discounted registration fees for de-sexed dogs.
 Dogs that are de-sexed are less likely to wander, fight or cause a nuisance in the community.
 De-sexing also assists in reducing the number of unwanted puppies and dogs that are often dumped or unclaimed from the pound.

-A pensioner concession of 50% of the normal fee is provided for de-sexed dogs.
+A concession of 50% of the normal fee is provided for de-sexed dogs.

-There are no discounts or concessions available for dog owners who own entire dogs, unless you are a registered breeder or concession holder.
+There are no discounts available for dog owners who own entire dogs, unless you are a registered breeder or concession holder.

 Registered Breeders (Entire Dog)

 Owners of entire dogs who are members of Dogs NT and who have agreed to abide by the North Australian Canine Association Rules and Regulations, including the Code of Ethics, are offered a reduced registration fee.
 Proof of Membership will be required.